mojaloop/documentation/contributors-guide/tools-and-technologies/automated-license-scanning.md

 ### PR Flow

-When a new Pull Request is opened for a Mojaloop project, the licence scanner runs as a part of the CI/CD workflow.
+When a new Pull Request is opened for a Mojaloop project, the license scanner runs as a part of the CI/CD workflow.
 The step in CircleCI is called 'audit-licenses'

 <img alt="Example CircleCI Build Overview PR" src="./assets/images/automated-license-scanning/circle-pr-build.png" width=700>